Our companies are backed by the Best Pick Guarantee. Call one today!

 According to the data, a new garage door costs around $3,500 to install and you can increase the home value by 95% to 98% of your cost.

 You cannot just replace your old garage door with another lackluster model and expect to see a high return, though.
 The replacement door must add curb appeal, compliment the home’s style, be functional and, if the garage is part of the living space, provide insulation.
-Use our Ultimate Guide to Choosing a Garage Door for guidance during the shopping process.

 2. Siding Installation Professional